Tea and Tunes

 Dorset Alert is a new website available anywhere in Dorset and provides access to messaging and information reporting facilities.
 It is a free service that enables residents of Dorset to engage with Dorset Police and the many varied Watch schemes that are run in the county.
 For full details and a link to the Dorset Alert website, go to the Community page.

 The Long Bredy & Kingston Russell Parish Council were delighted with the success of the recent Auction of Promises.
 There was a great turn out at the White Horse Inn and people bid generously on some fantastic lots.
 The council are extremely grateful to all those who provided lots and to everyone who bid for them.
 Special thanks go to Andrew Bailey, our auctioneer and to Jamie, Pete and their team at the White Horse who provided the venue and hospitality.
 An incredible £2380 was raised on the night and this, together with money raised at April’s Race Night, will go a long way towards the purchase and installation of a Birds Nest Swing for the Playing Field.
 This will greatly enhance this local amenity and hopefully provide much enjoyment to those who use it.

-Long Bredy & Kingston Russel Parish Council have received reports of dog fouling in the Playing Field in Long Bredy.
+Long Bredy & Kingston Russell Parish Council have received reports of dog fouling in the Playing Field in Long Bredy.
 The Playing Field is a popular and much appreciated community resource used by many families and children.
 The Parish Council do not wish to discourage dog walkers from using the Playing Field but would remind dog owners of their responsibility to pick up and dispose of dog mess.
 Keeping the Playing Field clean and free from mess will benefit the whole community and will ensure that it remains a pleasant place to visit.

 Incidents involving large goods vehicles